 There are many characters that fall into this category in the recent times.
-Christopher Boone from The Curious Incident of the Dog in the Night-Time, for instance, cannot be taken his face value, as he lies in the Asperger’s / Autistic spectrum and his understanding of things is quite literal and lacks depth.
+Christopher Boone from The Curious Incident of the Dog in the Night-Time, for instance, cannot be taken at his face value, as he on the Asperger’s / Autistic spectrum and his understanding of things is quite literal and lacks depth.

 Patrick Peoples from The Silver Linings Playbook and Charlie from the Perks of being a wallpaper have repressed memories, while Rachel from the girl on the train has been under the influence of alcohol almost the entire time of the story.

 And these books largely depend on these narrators and otherwise would have been another run of the mill novel.Books like The Silver Linings Playbook and the girl on the train, largely depend on their #unreliablenarrators and otherwise would have been another run of the mill novel.
 RIGHT?
 Click To Tweet

 Unreliable narrators that hold back information